longevityframework/longevity/manual/repo/query.md

 [property](../ptype/properties.html) on the left-hand side, and a value on the right-hand side.

+There is also a `Query.All()` query that filters nothing and returns everything.

 [Keys](../ptype/keys.html) and
 [indexes](../ptype/indexes.html) will aid query performance in an intuitive manner.
 For finer details on just how your query will run,